-Vegan adaptation: Yes, you can still enjoy a one pot sausage casserole if you’re vegan!
-Use vegan sausages such as Heck ‘The Beet Goes On’ plus a 200g tin of butter beans.
-Most vegan sausages contain wheat and/or soya so always check that products are suitable for your needs!
+Vegan adaptation: Yes, you can still enjoy a one pot sausage casserole if you're vegan!
+Just use approx 200g of vegan sausages, plus a 200g tin of butter beans.
+Some vegan sausages contain wheat and/or soya so always check that products are suitable for your needs.

 One Pot Sausage Casserole

 - 1 tbsp olive oil